antmicro/kicad-make/tests/test_project/README.md

 # KiCad Test Design
 This is a design used as an input for unit testing kmake commands.
-It was designed in KiCad version `8.0.5` and contains components only from the [official KiCad library](https://gitlab.com/kicad/libraries).
+It was designed in KiCad version `9.0.0` and contains components only from the [official KiCad library](https://gitlab.com/kicad/libraries).
 ## List of the project features:
 ### Schematic:
 * Bus defined with array
 * Bus alias
-* DNP components
+* DNP/NotInBom/NotInSimulation components
 * Hierarchical labels
 * Local labels
 * Global labels